Awards and Recommendations for Sheroy Zaq

 There is no greater fear than the prospect of losing your life or liberty, whether through a fear of persecution in your country of origin, or a fear of being deprived of your liberty in the United Kingdom.
 I relentlessly seek access to justice for those who require it the most.

-I am a solicitor and supervisor within the public law and immigration departments at Duncan Lewis and I am listed as a ‘Key Lawyer’
+I am a solicitor and supervisor within the public law and immigration departments at Duncan Lewis Solicitors and I was listed as a ‘Recommended Lawyer’

-within the Legal 500.
+within The Legal 500 2020 guide.
 I have conduct of a number of high profile claims for judicial review, representing claimants in cases concerning administrative detention, injunctive relief against removal and various other challenges to the policies of the Secretary of State for the Home Department.

 I recently acted as the lead solicitor on behalf of 13 LGBTQ Syrian refugees in an international group claim, successfully securing their immediate transfer from Turkey to the United Kingdom.
 I have previously conducted investigative research in Bulgaria, France and Portugal in order to obtain evidence for use in claims for judicial review before the High Court and the Court of Appeal.
 Additionally, I represented a core participant in the Grenfell Tower Inquiry.